GAS Gang: Murder of Sylvester Akapalara

+Stabbing of a youth

 A younger member of TN1 (Trust No-One), a rival gang, was stabbed outside of Brixton police station by a GAS Gang member.
 Two days later, older TN1 members entered a chicken shop in GAS Gang territory.
 In response, around 25 GAS Gang members quickly surrounded the chicken shop, prompting police to intervene before anything could happen.
 Members from PYG in Peckham also committed similar incursions into GAS Gang territory, prompting GAS members to do the same in return.
 One such incident in 2010 involved a PYG member pulling up to a group of GAS Gang members and randomly unloading several rounds into the crowd.

+2010 murder of Zac Olumegbon

 In 2011, five prominent members of GAS, Ricardo Giddings (aka Maggy), Helder Demorais (aka Mad H), Jamal Moore (aka JJ, Younger Sneaky, or J-Kid), Shaquille Haughton (Shaq or SH) and Kyle Kinghorn (aka Clickz), were sentenced to a total of 76 years in prison for the murder of rival gang member, fifteen-year-old Zac Olumegbon (also known as Lil Zac) the year prior.
 This was the start of GAS Gang's conflict with Stockwell-based gang, ABM (All Bout Money).
 Zac was alleged to be a member of TN1 (Trust No-One), which had an allegiance with ABM.

+2011 murder of Azezur Khan

 In November 2011, Azezur 'Ronnie' Khan was shot dead by an unidentified gunman while attending a funeral for a friend, a member of GAS Gang, that had died in a car crash.
-Police were warned of the possibility of violence at the funeral, but failed to send any officers.
+Police were warned of the possibility of violence at the funeral, but did not send any officers.
 The burial for Azezur's friend was being held in Southwark, territory containing rival gangs to GAS.
 The police were widely criticised for their inaction in ensuring no violence occurred.

+2012 shooting of Thusha Kamaleswaran

 In 2012, 5-year old Thusha Kamaleswaran was paralyzed after an attack by alleged members of GAS Gang.
 Three alleged members of GAS Gang, Nathaniel Grant, Kazeem Kolawole and Anthony McCalla (also known as Mad Antz), were jailed for life as a result.
 McCalla however denied he was in GAS Gang, and instead stated he was a member of Tiny OC.
 The trio were actually attempting to shoot a rival gang member who had run into a store where Thusha, an innocent bystander, was located.
 They shot indiscriminately into the store and inadvertently hit Thusha in her chest, leaving her paralyzed from the waist down.

+Murder of Temidayo Ogunneye

 Two months after the shooting of Thusa, Temidayo Ogunneye was robbed by members of GAS Gang in Myatts Field.
 When he later returned to retrieve his phone, he was stabbed by a member of GAS.
 16-year old Nathan McLeod was sentenced to a minimum of 14 years for the murder.

+2012 crack arrests

 In March 2012, a group of drug dealers associated with GAS were arrested.
 One of the dealers was known to sell crack while holding his baby.